Argentina: Fernández in court for first corruption trial

 The trial comes just days after Fernández surprised Argentines by announcing that she would seek the vice presidency, with her former Cabinet chief Alberto Fernández at the top of the ticket.
 She had been expected to run directly against conservative President Mauricio Macri during the October election.

-Security agents cordoned off the federal courtroom in Buenos Aires as Fernández arrived to face charges of embezzlement involving public works projects during her 2007-2015 presidency.
+Security agents cordoned off the federal courtroom in Buenos Aires as Fernández arrived to face charges of heading "an illegal association" for embezzlement involving public works projects during her 2007-2015 presidency.
 She denies any wrongdoing and she remains a highly popular if divisive figure among Argentines.

 "A new trial where I should have never been summoned is beginning," Fernández said on Twitter.
 "This is a new act of persecution with only one goal: to place a former president who opposes the current government in the defendant's bench during a presidential campaign."

-In separate cases, she faces formal investigations into allegations of money laundering and criminal association during her administration and that of Nestor Kirchner, her late husband and predecessor.
+At the courtroom, she listened to the charges against her while she sat next to her attorney, but she did not comment.
+Politicians, union leaders and human rights leaders supporting her sat nearby separated by a glass panel.
+Outside, dozens of sympathizers chanted her name and waved national flags in sky-blue and white.
+In separate cases, Fernández faces formal investigations into allegations of money laundering and criminal association during her administration and that of Nestor Kirchner, her late husband and predecessor.

 Although several former Argentine presidents have faced trials, Fernández is the only one to do so while having a clear chance of returning to power.